Handbook for probation

 At this event details on Supervising a Probationer will be shared.
 Please ensure you block this date in your diary to attend the morning at Queens.
 Information about the date and how to register can be found on the Supervision of Probationers page.

-There will be two informal gatherings at the MDO Centre in November.
+There will be two informal gatherings at the MDO Centre in the autumn.
+Dates will be made available as soon as possible.

 More information will be available in due course.